 Take the mandatory Westchester Community College placement tests in the Testing and Assessment Center located in the Harold L. Drimmer Library/Learning Resource Center, Ground Floor.
-Please contact the Honors Director if you require special testing accommodations.
-The review of your application will not be completed without your placement scores.
+If you are exempt from testing, provide the Honors College Director with documentation that is the basis for the exemption.

 Dr. Mira Sakrajda

 Assistant Director of the Honors Program and College: